Building a community within a community...

 Alexis Bromley serves as the Director of Strategic Partnerships where she establishes and develops relationships to create programming for the Highlander neighborhood.
 Previously, Bromley worked at the Greater Omaha Chamber where she implemented talent and workforce strategies.
 There she launched talent recruitment efforts for the community, created retention strategies for young professionals and developed business and educational partnerships.

 Bromley is a native Omahan and graduate from the University of Nebraska-Lincoln with a degree in International Business.
-She currently sits on the ACE Mentor Program of Greater Omaha Board of Directors, a high school mentor program for architecture, construction and engineering professions, and is a 2017 Fellow for New Leaders Council Omaha, a leadership and professional development training program.
+She currently sits on the ACE Mentor Program of Greater Omaha Board of Directors, a high school mentor program for architecture, construction and engineering professions, and was a 2017 Fellow for New Leaders Council Omaha, a leadership and professional development training program.